latorreandrea/auravisual-collab-manager-backend/README.md

 ### Ticket statuses
 - `to_read` - New ticket, not yet reviewed by staff/admin
-- `processing` - Ticket currently being processed (tasks have been created)
-- `accepted` - Ticket request accepted / approved
+- `accepted` - Ticket request accepted and tasks have been created
 - `rejected` - Ticket request rejected

 ### Task statuses